zowe/zowe-explorer-vscode/docs/README.md

 Next wrap your string with the localize function in this format `localize('key', 'string') i.e. localize('addEntry','Successfully called add entry.')`

-After adding/updating/removing any string, run `npm run package` then run the stringUpdateScript.js.
-This will update the sample directory under the i18n folder.
+After adding/updating/removing any string, run `npm run build`.
+This will update the sample directory under the i18n folder with the newly added strings.
 Upload these files to Zanata or email a maintainer to do so.

 Maintainers: Evann Wu (evann.wu@ibm.com), Lauren Li (lauren.li@ibm.com), Kristina Mayo (ktopchi@us.ibm.com)